ibmresilient/resilient-community-apps/fn_mitre_integration/README.md

   notes of a previous release
 -->
 ### v2.0
-- Added customizations allowing to find groups that use all of the techniques given
+- Added customizations that find groups using all of the given techniques.
-- Added customizations allowing to find groups for each of the techniques given
+- Added customizations that find groups for each of the given techniques.
-- Added Workflow/Rule/Data table to get software used by a technique/techniques
+- Added a workflow, rule and data table to get software used by one or more techniques.
-- Added support for all of the MITRE's collections
+- Added support for all of the MITRE's collections.
-- New column `Collection` was added to technique and tactic data tables to specify what collection the technique/task comes from.
+- Added a Collection column to the technique and tactic data tables that specify the technique or task’s collection.
-- Data returned by the functions has a different format - `pre-processing` and `post-processing` scripts have examples of what the data looks like.
+- Data returned by the functions has a different format; the `pre-process` and `post-process` scripts have examples of what the data looks like.
-- Added Activity Fields to the Rules
+- Added Activity Fields to the rules.

 ### v1.0
 - Initial release